Examining teams with the best linebacking corps for potential final roster cuts

 - Mykal Walker

-That means that Micah Baskerville, and undrafted free agent out of LSU is likely to be cut as the roster is pared down.
+That means that Micah Baskerville, an undrafted free agent out of LSU, is likely to be cut as the roster is pared down.
 Of his pre-season, the writers at Windy City Gridiron called him out as one of four Bears with a “sneaky good pre-season.”

 Amidst the rapid turnover at linebacker around him this preseason, Baskerville has managed to put together some nice outings for himself.